10 tips to Optimize Windows 10 Performance to Get Ultra-Fast Speed 2022

 Note: we recommend leave Smooth edges of screen fonts enabled as it helps when reading text.

 Clean up your disk

-Run the disk cleanup utility designed to eradicate temporary files that accumulate on your device, such as offline web pages, downloaded program files, image thumbnails and a lot more.
+Run the disk cleanup utility designed to eradicate temporary files that accumulate on your devices, such as offline web pages, downloaded program files, image thumbnails, and a lot more.
 Running disk cleanup utility search and analyzes the drive for files and folders that are no longer use and allows users to remove these unnecessary files from your computer.

-- Press Windows key + r, type cleanmgr and clcik ok,
+- Press Windows key + r, type cleanmgr, and click ok,

 - Select the Windows 10 installed drive, usually its C: drive and click ok,